oconnorian3/emerald-isle-jewelry/TESTING.md

 I utilized the "pycodestyle" tool to assess my Python code. "pycodestyle" is a command-line utility obtainable through pip installation.
 I executed the command "pycodestyle --first <-appname->," modifying it based on the documentation's recommendation.
 This command scans through all files within both the main and subdirectories of the app and promptly reports the initial encountered error.

-I did work through all reported errors but there are a handful of E501 errorsin various files I decided not to shorten.
+I did work through all reported errors but there are a handful of E501 errors in various files I decided not to shorten.
-For example  the "AUTH_PASSWORD_VALIDATORS" settings in my settings.py file.
-It is bnot advisible to shorten those.
+For example the `AUTH_PASSWORD_VALIDATORS` settings in my settings.py file.
+It is not advisible to shorten those.

 ## Lighthouse Scores